awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 #### CMake Arguments
 You can pass the following options to `cmake ..`.

+* `-DBUILD_SAMPLE` -- Build the sample executables.
+ON by default.
+* `-DIOT_CORE_ENABLE_CREDENTIALS` -- Build the sample applications using IoT credentials.
+OFF by default.
 * `-DBUILD_STATIC_LIBS` -- Build all KVS WebRTC and third-party libraries as static libraries.
+Default: OFF (shared build).
 * `-DADD_MUCLIBC`  -- Add -muclibc c flag
 * `-DBUILD_DEPENDENCIES` -- Whether or not to build depending libraries from source
 * `-DBUILD_OPENSSL_PLATFORM` -- If building OpenSSL what is the target platform